 An ample breakfast is included with our accommodations, but students are responsible for all of their other meals.
 Students should budget approximately CAD $600-1000.00 for meals and personal spending for the duration of the course.
 The Berlin-Mitte area is teeming with inexpensive bakeries, funky cafes, restaurants, and green grocers; I will prepare a list of these along with a map for the pre-departure information package.

 Students are responsible for making their own travel arrangements to and from Berlin.
-You must check in at the Circus Hostel on Sunday May 3 and depart on Saturday May 30, 2020.

 Students must meet the following criteria to participate in CSP’s Berlin Study Abroad Course:

 - Have completed 5 full academic credit courses at an accredited university or have permission from the instructor;

 - Be in good academic standing with a cumulative GPA of 2.3 or above;

 - Be eligible to register at King’s or Dalhousie for the period of the international experience.